 The Council publishes an Information Statement(PDF, 238KB) which contains information about its functions and procedures, the types of documents it keeps, reports and publications and FOI arrangements (as required under Part II of the Freedom of Information Act 1982).

 What can I apply for access to under the FOI Act?

 The FOI Act does not apply to documents already publicly available or available for a fee.

 The FOI Act gives people the right to:

 - request documents relating to their personal affairs

 - request information about any of the activities of a government agency

 - request that incorrect or misleading information held by an agency about that individual be amended or removed.

-For further information on what you can access and how to make a request, please visit the website for the Office of the Victorian Information Commissioner.
+For further information please contact the Council's FOI Officer on 03 5760 2600 or visit the website for the Office of the Victorian Information Commissioner